Record and Playback Plugin

 action_name

-: The name of the record action to be updated;kv_pairs
+: the name of the record action to be updated;kv_pairs

 data='{